All Episodes

 You're seeing that also in the white-collar area.

-Um, and and we need to to really expose that more and analyze it more.
+So I think it's a really important point and we need to really expose that more and analyze it more.

-Uh but somebody's got to take an interest in doing that, and and there's no funding to do that kind of work.
+And there's no funding to do that kind of work.

-Yeah, well, I want to pick up on that and um just kind of ask you a a personal question, and um I want to preface it by saying I I talked to a lot of very principled uh advocates on foreign policy issues who are concerned about US overreach in terms of our military uh in in Yemen and Israel and in Afghanistan and other parts of the world.
+And I want to preface it by saying I talked to a lot of very principled advocates on foreign policy issues who are concerned about U.S. overreach in terms of our military in Yemen and Israel and Afghanistan and other parts of the world.

-And that they we know where they stand, maybe they don't have the power within the administration to act.
+Maybe they don't have the power within the administration to act.

 Has that affected you personally?

-So, you know, one of the advantages of being an academic is that I can speak my uh mind somewhat freely.
+So, you know, one of the advantages of being an academic is that I can speak my mind somewhat freely.

-Um but what I would say is it's been fascinating to me to watch what's called sometimes called the new right.
+But what I would say is it's been fascinating to me to watch what's called sometimes called the new right.

-Um, so I think it is complicated.
+So I think it is complicated.

-I think there's not much money on the left uh to really fight for these kinds of issues.
+I think there's not much money on the left to really fight for these kinds of issues.

 I think that's a big problem.

-Um and so, you know, the labor unions have to focus on, you know, choring up what they've got.
+And so, you know, the labor unions have to focus on, you know, choring up what they've got.

 I hate these pundits who can opine about everything.

-But you know, the other voices were like Sherrod Brown who lost, right?
+But, you know, the other voices were like Sherrod Brown, who lost, right?

-Bob Reich, when he was in the Clinton administration talked about this.
+Bob Reich, when he was in the Clinton administration, talked about this.

-So, you know, if somebody looked at this sort of objectively and logically, they'd say, yeah, these things really need to be reformed.
+So if somebody looked at this sort of objectively and logically, they'd say, yeah, these things really need to be reformed.

-Um and academics chase money just like everybody else.
+And academics chase money just like everybody else.

 No, I think that's a tragedy.

-Um, well, look at the Tides Foundation 990s or many of the large liberal charities and foundations.
+Well, look at the Tides Foundation 990s or many of the large liberal charities and foundations.

-There are hundreds of millions of dollars that are donated, um, but a very small proportion of that goes to economic populist issues.
+There are hundreds of millions of dollars that are donated, but a very small proportion of that goes to economic populist issues.

-Um it's right there in the data, it's not hidden.
+It's right there in the data.

-And and if I could add a couple of quick things, just you know, a lot of the think tanks, the people who work in think tanks, you know, I don't work in a think tank, I'm affiliated with one.
+And if I could add a couple of quick things, just, you know, a lot of the think tanks, the people who work in think tanks, you know, I don't work in a think tank.

 There's a lot of soft money, right?

-You know, you'd be shocked at how little people actually know about the details of of any of this.
+You know, you'd be shocked at how little people actually know about the details of any of this.

-And they don't read much, you know.
+And they don't read much.

-There was somebody recently from Wharton who wrote a book and it was literally called the truth about immigration.
+There was somebody recently from Wharton who wrote a book, and it was literally called The Truth About Immigration.

-And you know, and the New York Times has gotten it wrong.
+And, you know, and the New York Times has gotten it wrong.

-I've had the AP fix one of their explainer articles that got it wrong.
+I've had the AP fix one of their Explainer articles that got it wrong.

 It's totally false.